 Use the bug tracker feature on GitHub to report it for the relevant library.
 Include as much information as possible, including your operating system, GHC and cabal versions, and a detailed transcript showing what went wrong.
 For installation failures, please include the entire transcript including the command(s) you ran.
 If you have a possible fix to propose, describe it in your bug report.
 Do not use a pull request to report a problem, even if you think you know the solution!
 Create a new open issue and propose your solution there.

 I think I know how to fix an open bug on the bug tracker.
 What should I do?

 Please suggest the fix within the bug’s thread.
 This both gets the information to me (I get an e-mail each time there is a post) and it will also help other users while a solution within the repository itself is pending.
 Do not use pull requests to suggest a solution – they will be ignored.
 Post your solution in the relevant issue thread.

 Why is there no forum, discussion board, or mailing list for Euterpea?

 After several requests to add a forum/discussion board (or mailing list equivalent) back in 2015, a discussion board did exist for several months on this site.
-It was never used, so it was eventually removed to simplify site maintenance.
+It was never used, I removed it.